HenrikBengtsson/progressr/README.md

 ![](vignettes/figures/slow_sum.svg)

-_Figure: Sequence diagram illustrating how signaled progression conditions are captured by `with_progress()` and relayed to the two progression handlers 'progress' (a progress bar in the terminal) and 'beepr' (auditory) that the end user has choosen._
+_Figure: Sequence diagram illustrating how signaled progression conditions are captured by `with_progress()` and relayed to the two progression handlers 'progress' (a progress bar in the terminal) and 'beepr' (auditory) that the end user has chosen._

 ### Debugging